Peter-Schorn/Play-Spotify-Songs-from-Spotlight-Search/README.md

 <a href="https://ibb.co/tBQWfCt"><img src="https://i.ibb.co/b1Q8hdZ/Spotlight-Bright5.gif" alt="Spotlight-Bright5" border="100"></a>

-**This script will retrieve all the songs in one of your Spotify playlists.
+**This script will retrieve all the songs in ALL of your Spotify playlists.
 For each song, it will make an application named after the song which you can click to play the song in Spotify.**

 #